Relationship. A hot topic for INFJs.

 INFJs dislike conflicts and we tend to avoid it.
 But sometimes, conflict is necessary, especially if you want the relationship to grow.
 For a relationship to be lasting, both parties need to be honest and open with how they feel about things.

-Accommodating is good in keeping peace in the relationship.
+Accommodating is good at keeping peace in the relationship.
 But if we accommodate when we don’t feel good about it, then we are not being true to ourselves and the other person.
 Also, when we don’t disagree, our partner or friends will assume that we are okay with it and do more of the same thing in the future.

 Conflicts don’t have to be confrontational.